Jonac11/live-coding-platform/README.md

 - Created a web-based platform
 - Integrated Blockly API with the platform
-- Created custom movement blocks
+- Created custom sensor and movement blocks
 - Connected the RC Car with Raspberry Pi OS
 - Connected Raspberry Pi OS with the platform (sending information over Flask server).
+- Created a visualizer and simulator
 - **Result:** Made a web-based platform that uses movement blocks to control the RC Car